Green Product Design

 Plastic bags made of very thin plastic sheets below 50 microns have been causing havoc in the environment.
 They have no resale value and therefore do not enter the recycling chain.
 A bulk of landfills contain this material.
 Often people reuse them as trash bin liners, throwing wet waste into them, and exarcebating the problem, as the bags get soiled.
 As part of the Green Idea project we looked at the possibility of weaving mats out of thin plastic.

 Thermocole or styrofoam waste is voluminous and usually has no resale value as it comes in odd shapes and sizes.
 Thermocole has insualtive properties and can be used to mae cheap insulation panels for the poor.
 In a country like India where people live study and work under tin sheds these panels can be life saving in the summers.

 Insulation panels from thermocole

 Food packaging uses multi layered plastics which have a layer of metal such as aluminium fused to it.
 Since these packages contain foods they are oily and again cannot be resold.
 The reflective properties of mettalised film can be harnessed for its bling value or even to reflect sunlight.

 Mettalised film fabrics

-Packaging design is generally focussed on the safety and integrity of the product and is usually considered unnecessary once its function of packaging is fulfilled.
-A huge amount of waste is generated by packaging which hs increased in recent times due to the e tail and home delivery systems.
-We looked at the waste generated by our own packaging and how they could be reused to make other newer products with longer life spans.
+Package design is generally focussed on the safety and integrity of the product and is usually considered unnecessary once its function of packaging is fulfilled.
+The amount of waste generated by packaging has significantly increased in recent times due to retail and home delivery systems.
+We looked at the waste generated by our own packaging and how it could be reused to make newer products with longer life spans.